NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 Learn more about Oregon general contractor license requirements.

-Pennsylvania does not issue a statewide general contractor license.
+There’s no standalone PA contractor license for general commercial work.
+The State of Pennsylvania does not issue a statewide general contractor license.
 However, contractors who perform home improvement work totaling more than $5,000 per year must register with the Pennsylvania Office of Attorney General under the Home Improvement Consumer Protection Act (HICPA).
 Registration is required for any contractor who repairs, remodels or renovates residential property.

 Required business insurance in Pennsylvania: